YepFoundation/workflow-logger/README.md

 If you want to get the same workflow just call `$logger->workflow($key)` with `key` as the first argument.<br>
 Every time you will call that method, logger will give you the same workflow until is locked. :sunglasses:
 * If you want to use `\Monolog\Formatter\ChromePHPFormatter`, `\Monolog\Formatter\GelfMessageFormatter`, `\Monolog\Formatter\WildfireFormatter` or similar with freezed log Levels, you have to use `\Yep\WorkflowLogger\MonologFormatterAdapter`.
+* Do you know, that you can indent the workflow message?
+Yep, you really can.
+Just use second argument of `Yep\WorkflowLogger\Formatter\StandardFormatter($dumper, $indent)`. :wink:

 > That's all.
 I hope you like it. :kissing_smiling_eyes: